WillSoper/WillSoper.github.io/_posts/2015-05-13-getting-started-with-raspberry-pi.md

 The simplest option is to use NOOBS (there's a great guide with multiple options for getting [NOOBS directly on the Raspberry Pi website](https://www.raspberrypi.org/help/noobs-setup/)); it gives you multiple operating systems, and it's really simple to configure on your computer.

-I'm not using the simplest option however, I'm installing Raspbian directly without using NOOBS, because I don't need any of the alternative Operating Systems that NOOBS offers, and I'd like to save the space that it takes up.
+I'm not using NOOBS however, I'm installing Raspbian directly, because I don't need any of the alternative Operating Systems that NOOBS offers, and I'd like to save the space that it takes up.

 I'm using Windows to prepare my SD card, and on the Raspberry Pi Website you can find the full detail of the steps to follow for [installing operating system images using windows](https://www.raspberrypi.org/documentation/installation/installing-images/windows.md).
 Simplified though, you need to do the following:

 - Download an image to your PC; I got the [Raspbian image from the Raspberry Pi website](https://www.raspberrypi.org/downloads/)
-- Insert the SD card in to your reader
+- Insert an SD card in to your reader
 - Run [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/) as Administrator
 - Select the Raspbian image that you downloaded, and the drive letter of the SD card you inserted (be careful - you're going to irreversibly overwrite which ever drive you select!)
 - Click 'Write', wait for the disk imager to finish, Exit the application, and Eject the card

-###Turn on the Pi, and get connected to it
+###Turn on the Pi, assign it an IP address, and get connected to it

 You'll need to put the SD card that you just wrote in to the Raspberry Pi, and then turn it on.
+Now, you need to get connected to it!

+If you're following along and doing this 'headless' (that is, without having plugged in a keyboard and mouse), then the next puzzle that you need to solve is how to find the IP address of the Raspberry Pi.
+At this stage, you'll need to be plugged in using a Wired network connection, as we've not yet configured a Wireless adapter.

+There are lots of ways to find the IP address of your Pi, but I prefer to do this only once, and then never think about it again.
+The exact steps will vary by router, but I prefer to set up a static IP address using my router's DHCP feature; this means I can tie one IP address to one piece of hardware forever, and never think about configuring an IP address again.

+- Log in to your network router
+- Find the 'DHCP' feature (you're looking for currently assigned IP addresses)
+- Look for entry that has been assigned to your Raspberry Pi automatically (it will have a hostname of 'raspberrypi' by default), and then copy the MAC address
+- Add a new static IP reservation (on my router this is called 'Address Reservation').
+You'll need to enter the MAC address that you copied earlier, and then set an IP address that you'd like this device to use permanently.
+- You may need to reboot your router, and will definitely need to reboot your Raspberry Pi before the static IP address allocation takes effect.

+Once you've assigned a static IP address, you'll always know what your Raspberry Pi IP address is!

+Next up, *connecting to your Pi*.

 - Updating